CrescentonC/mlscript/README.md

 ### Evaluation Instructions

+This section describes how to run Lumberhack and its generated OCaml program, as well as how to generate the plots and tables we used in the paper.
+For the correspondence between this artifact and the paper, please refer to [the section below](#correspondance-with-claims-in-the-paper).

-- To perform and test Lumberhack's optimization on the `nofib` benchmark tests we presented in the paper:
+- To perform and test Lumberhack's optimization on the `nofib` benchmark tests we used in the paper:

   run the following command in your shell:
   ```sh
   sbt 'testOnly mlscript.lumberhack.DiffTestLumberhack'
   ```
-  [TODO: mention the warnings or remove them]
   This will start the `sbt` shell and execute the `sbt` command `testOnly mlscript.lumberhack.DiffTestLumberhack`.
   Alternatively, you can start `sbt` shell first and then execute manually the command `testOnly mlscript.lumberhack.DiffTestLumberhack`.